Tropicoqueta: Release and promotion

 Tropicoqueta was released on June 20, 2025, through Bichota Records and Interscope.
 It was released on CD, vinyl, digital download and streaming.
+That same day, Karol G covered the magazine Complex for an interview and photoshoot.
 "Si Antes Te Hubiera Conocido" was incorporated throughout the Mañana Será Bonito Tour set list on June 19, 2024, through July 23, 2025.
 On September 11, 2024, Giraldo performed the song at the 2024 MTV Video Music Awards.
+The song was present during Karol G's set list for her Rock in Rio show on September 20, 2024.
+"Si Antes Te Hubiera Conocido" was performed once again on Feid's Ferxxocalipsis World Tour and Bad Bunny's Debí Tirar Más Fotos World Tour, where she was invited as a guest.
 On June 16, 2025, the trailer for the album, inspired by Mexican Telenovelas was released, featuring Mexican actresses Anahí, Ninel Conde, Itatí Cantoral and Gabriela Spanic.
 Names from the album's track list started being revealed on billboards in different cities through Latin America before the complete track list was unveiled on June 18, 2025.
 On June 23, 2025, Karol G appeared in a one-hour special interview on El Show de Cristina, a talk show that originally aired from 1989 to 2010.
-On June 24, 2025, an interview with Zane Lowe on the The Zane Lowe Show was released.
+On June 24, 2025, an interview with Zane Lowe on The Zane Lowe Show was released.
 During the interview, Giraldo performed a live performance for "No Puedo Vivir Sin Él".
 She performed "Papasito" on The Tonight Show Starring Jimmy Fallon on June 26, 2025.
+Giraldo appeared on the Spanish talk show La Revuelta on July 3, 2025, where she also performed "Papasito" and "Verano Rosa".
+Karol G covered Elle magazine for a photoshoot and interview on July 16, 2025.
+In collaboration with Spotify, Karol G performed multiple songs from the album for a small pop-up show on Paradise Club in New York City, including "Dile Luna", "Amiga Mía", "Se Puso Linda" and "Tropicoqueta" for the first time.
+A piano version for "Se Puso Linda" was released exclusively for YouTube on August 6, 2025.
+On September 5, 2025, Karol G headlined the half time show for the season opener for the NFL in São Paulo.
+Multiple songs from Tropicoqueta were performed, including for the first time "Bandida Entrenada" and "Un Gatito Me Llamó".
+On October 5, 2025, Karol G performed "Ivonny Bonita" and "Latina Foreva" at the Victoria's Secret Fashion Show.
+She covered Vogue Mexico magazine for a photoshoot and interview on October 20, 2025.
+Karol G performed "Coleccionando Heridas" with Marco Antonio Solís for the first time on November 13, 2025, during the 26th Annual Latin Grammy Awards.
+On December 7, 2025, Giraldo released La Premiere on national television, a compilation of music videos for the album, including behind the scenes content from the album's creation.
+It was released on YouTube on December 10, 2025.
+She performed at the 2026 Coachella Valley Music and Arts Festival on April 12 and 19, becoming the first Latin female artist to headline.
+Giraldo performed "Ivonny Bonita" at the 2026 American Music Awards on May 25, 2026.
+Karol G embarked on the Viajando Por El Mundo Tropitour, slated to last from July 24, 2026, through July 14, 2027.